CEEMS Exporter

 - Number of context switches

-- Number of minor page faults.
-These did not require disk I/O to handle.
+- Number of minor page faults (these do not require disk I/O to handle)

-- Number of major page faults.
-These required disk I/O to handle.
+- Number of major page faults (these require disk I/O to handle)

-- Number Branch Prediction Units (BPU) read hits
+- Number of Branch Prediction Units (BPU) read hits

-- Number Branch Prediction Units (BPU) read misses
+- Number of Branch Prediction Units (BPU) read misses

 eBPF sub-collector

-eBPF sub-collector uses eBPF to monitor network and IO statistics.
-More details on eBPF is out-of-the scope for the current documentation.
-This sub-collector loads various bpf programs that track several kernel functions that are relevant to network and IO.
+The eBPF sub-collector uses eBPF to monitor network and IO statistics.
+More details on eBPF are outside the scope of the current documentation.
+This sub-collector loads various BPF programs that trace several kernel functions that are relevant to network and IO.

-The core concept for gathering IO metrics is based on Linux kernel Virtual File system layer.
-From the docs, VFS can be defined as:
+The core concept for gathering IO metrics is based on the Linux kernel Virtual File System layer.
+From the documentation, VFS can be defined as:

 The Virtual File System (also known as the Virtual Filesystem Switch) is the software layer in the kernel that provides the filesystem interface to userspace programs.
 It also provides an abstraction within the kernel which allows different filesystem implementations to coexist.

-Thus all the IO activity has to go through the VFS layer.
+Thus, all IO activity must go through the VFS layer.
 By tracing appropriate functions, we can monitor IO metrics.
-At the same time, these VFS kernel functions has process context readily available and so it is possible to attribute each IO operation to a given cgroup.
+At the same time, these VFS kernel functions have process context readily available, so it is possible to attribute each IO operation to a given cgroup.
 By leveraging these two ideas, it is possible to gather IO metrics for each cgroup.
 The following functions are traced in this sub-collector:

 vfs_read